-In December 2019, UCF Student Government announces its exclusive partnership with Spin, a subsidiary of Ford Motor Company, to bring e-scooters and charging stations to campus in January 2020.
+In December 2019, UCF Student Government announced its exclusive partnership with Spin, a subsidiary of Ford Motor Company, to bring e-scooters and charging stations to campus in January 2020.
 The service is being overseen by UCF Parking and Transportation Services.

-During the fall semester, UCF SG launched a rigorous process that required operators to develop a proposal based on criteria outlined by the students.
 UCF and Spin collaboratively designed a custom e-scooter share program committed to ensuring students, faculty, staff and visitors are operating vehicles safely and responsibly.
 Students also demoed the product to evaluate features and test geofencing options, such as no ride and no parking zones.

 Spin and UCF are taking further action to facilitate safe operations by restricting e-scooters from exiting the main campus’ perimeter, creating speed-regulated zones in pedestrian heavy areas, and initiating a curfew to minimize risk of using while impaired.

 “Our entire executive cabinet work[ed] diligently … to bring this new and exciting service to UCF,” says Kevin Olsen, UCF SG’s former director of Community Affairs for the 2019-20 academic year. ”This has been one of the most popular platform points and we are proud to be partnered with a company that we know will cater to UCF students’ needs.”